-At the time of your consultation, Dr. Fred Loe will discuss both pre and post-opertative instructions, and ensure that the procedure performed at our Fort Worth, TX, practice will be as comfortable and as successful as possible.
+At the time of your consultation, Dr. Green or Dr. Loe will discuss both pre and post-opertative instructions, and ensure that the procedure performed at our Fort Worth, TX, practice will be as comfortable and as successful as possible.
 During the consultation, it is also a good time to ask any questions, express any concerns, and notify the doctor of any health issues or allergens.

 POST-OPERATIVE INSTRUCTIONS FOR SWELLING: